ggpsgeorge/Milan-Cluster/README.md

 Clone the repo, and use npm install.
 Also, use a HTTP server on your IDE.

+IMPORTANT
+The images below use the mapbox sytle of mapping, to use you must have a access token.
+If you don't want do use MapBox, just comment the line and uncomment the OpenStreet map function below in the script.js file.

 Below some images to show the tool working.

 ## Initial Page